jgood-dev/tableau-project/README.md

 This was a real world project with real world impact.
 Due to the nature of it, some areas of the model have been changed and all numbers shown are from a fake database.

 You can download the .twbx and use Tableau Reader to interact with it, but below are some screen shots of the project.
-I made this to be dynamic and able to be filtered in many different ways.
+I made this to be dynamic and it can be filtered in many different ways.

 ![image](https://user-images.githubusercontent.com/37810067/135860514-f00fd53c-06e8-4054-9a1b-f185ba9962a8.png)